Fine-Grained GRPO for Precise Preference Alignment in Flow Models: Experiments

 \subsection{Main Results}

 \textbf{Quantitative Evaluation.} As shown in Tab.~\ref{tab:main_table}, DanceGRPO and MixGRPO serve as the baselines for comparison with our G$^2$RPO.
-Additionally, the performance of employing the Singular Stochastic Sampling strategy without multi-granularity denoising (G$^2$RPO w/o MGAI) is also proposed.
+Flow-GRPO is not included since it employs a, similar ODE-to-SDE conversion across all timesteps as contemporary DanceGRPO, but fit a specific reward target.
+In addition, the Singular Stochastic Sampling strategy without multi-granularity denoising (G$^2$RPO w/o MGAI) is also proposed.
 It can be observed that when HPS-v2.1 is used solely as the training reward model, our Singular Stochastic Sampling achieves a relative improvement of 6.52\% compared to DanceGRPO.
 This indicates that constraining the stochasticity to a single step yields a precise reward signal, which in turn provides a more faithful optimization signal and enables GRPO to enhance the optimization ceiling.
 However, as demonstrated by DanceGRPO, optimizing solely with HPS-v2.1 can induce model hacking, which in turn compromises other out-of-domain evaluation metrics.
-Secondly, for the setting of multi-reward (HPS-v2.1 and CLIP Score) optimization, the results indicate that G$^2$RPO attains superior performance across both in-domain and out-of-domain rewards.
-Under the multi-granularity denoising condition, groups of images at different granularities provide a more comprehensive evaluation for the SDE sampling direction.
-This multi-granularity paradigm also allows for more flexible adaptation to the preferences of various reward models, thereby achieving significant improvements in various out-of-domain dimensions.
+Secondly, for the setting of multi-reward (HPS-v2.1 and CLIP Score) optimization, the results indicate that G$^2$RPO outperforms other baselines across both in-domain and out-of-domain rewards.
+Under the multi-granularity denoising condition, groups of images at different granularities provide a more comprehensive evaluation of the SDE sampling direction.
+This robust assessment facilitates improvements in out-of-domain metrics, particularly on Unified Reward enhanced with LLM knowledge.